oracle/python-oracledb/doc/src/api_manual/async_aq.rst

 AsyncQueue Methods
 ------------------

+.. method:: AsyncQueue.deqmany(max_num_messages)

+    Dequeues up to the specified number of messages from the queue and returns a list of these messages.
+Each element of the returned list is a :ref:`message property <msgproperties>` object.

 .. method:: AsyncQueue.deqone()

     Dequeues at most one message from the queue.
 If a message is dequeued, it will be a :ref:`message property <asyncmsgproperties>` object; otherwise, the value *None* will be returned.

+.. method:: AsyncQueue.enqmany(messages)

+    Enqueues multiple messages into the queue.
+The ``messages`` parameter must be a sequence containing :ref:`message property <msgproperties>` objects which have all had their payload attribute set to a value that the queue supports.

 .. method:: AsyncQueue.enqone(message)